.405 Winchester: Description and Ballistics

 Since the .405 Winchester's introduction, many hunters have used it on African big game, including rhino and buffalo; however it is generally considered best used against light skinned game, due to the bullet's low sectional density.
 The velocity of the cartridge is also low by contemporary standards, which makes shooting at long range challenging due to the allowance the shooter must make for bullet drop.
+As the Winchester M1895 was dropped in 1936, so was the cartridge.
+Loads developing 36,000 CUP might be better avoided in some of these nearly 100 year old Winchester M1895 lever guns.
+In those cases it may be better to remain within CIP specifications regarding pressure as "Bolt Thrust" could be a concern in some older rifles, possibly leading to parts breakage.
+Judicious loading with modern powders must stay below, and certainly not exceed each specific rifle model's pressure limitations.

 Wildcats

 The .277 Elliott Express and .357 Elliott Express are two of a series of wildcats developed by O.H.
 Elliott & Company of South Haven, Michigan, based on the .405 Winchester cartridge.
 This custom gunsmith manufactured his own rifle barrels.